tanaypratap/teamtanay.jobchallenge.dev/content/faq/31_what-do-i-do-if-i-get-error-in-a-public-library/index.md

 ---
-title: what do i do if i get error while coding?
+title: what do I do if I get an error in a public library which I am using?
 type: "faq"
 priority: "31"
-tags: ["beginner"]
+tags: ["beginner", "error"]
 ---

 1. If you have errors go to stackoverflow.